osteele/hackingthelibrary.org/_pages/home.md

 ## Prototype to Production

 This course begins where many courses leave off.
-We will both start new projects and work with existing projects in order to learn concepts that apply to different stages of the software project lifecycle.
+We will both start new projects and work with existing projects in order to learn concepts that apply to different stages of the software project life cycle.

 * **Documentation, Testing, and Continuous Integration**: Techniques for developing test and documentation suites, that grow along with your software and guide its construction.
 * **Identity, Authorization, Privacy, Security**: How can code protect access to sensitive data?
 How can it it know who you are?
 * **Dev Ops** (staging and production environments; continuous delivery; logging and monitoring; analytics): It’s one thing to run code on your laptop.
 How can you understand and monitor what it does in the cloud?

 </div>

 <div class="col-md-4" markdown="1">